Gouvernathor/parliamentarch/README.rst

 In addition, the return value has the following attributes:

+- ``row_thickness``: the thickness of the rows, in the same unit as the coordinates.
 - ``seat_actual_radius``: the radius of the seats, in the same unit as the coordinates.
 - ``nrows``: as passed to the function.